 Redirecting BFPO and German Post

 Change your address with any catalogues, magazine subscriptions, etc. and let your Unit Post Room know of your move and new address so they can redirect any post.
-For your quarter address, the German post office (Deutsche Post) offers a re-direction service (Nachsendeservice): visit your local branch for details or German-speakers can visit www.deutschepost.de/de.html
+For your quarter address, the German post office (Deutsche Post) offers a re-direction service (Nachsendeservice).
+For more information you can visit www.deutschepost.de/en.html

 Returning a Deactivated Firearm or Offensive Weapon to the UK